ethereum/web3.py/docs/web3.eth.account.rst

 Before you can send any transactions with your account, you need to top up.

-- For a local test environment, any environment is boostrapped with accounts that have ETH on them.
+- For a local test environment, any environment is bootstrapped with accounts that have ETH on them.
 Move ETH from default accounts to your newly created account.

 - For public mainnet, you need to buy ETH in a cryptocurrency exchange